-- " Tennis courts (2)
+- " Tennis Courts (2)

-- " Playground equipment
+- " Playground Equipment

 - " Swings

-- " Picnic tables (2)
+- " Picnic Tables (2)

-- " Seating (benches, 7)
+- " Seating (Benches, 7)

-- " Drinking fountain
+- " Drinking Fountain

+- " Bike Racks

 School Facilities

 The City of Birmingham maintains a working relationship with the Birmingham Public School District (BPS).
 The school district provides much of the recreation programming through the Community Education Program.
 The city and schools maintain communication for use of city and school facilities with an informal policy for scheduling.